 Trials are very expensive.
 Depending on the complexity of a trial preparation and trial costs can range from $10,000 – well over $50,000 per spouse.
 A trial is also an unpleasant experience for everyone involved.
 Going to trial exposes both spouses to large risks.
 No lawyer can predict the outcome of a trial because every case is different and every judge is different and wields significant discretion.
 If an attorney guarantees, “I know the judge and we will win” this is likely a huge red flag.

 At the end of a trial, the Judge will decide all issues for the spouses.
 Typically, a trial last anywhere from one half day, to one full day.
 It is a small amount of time for a Judge who is relatively unfamiliar with the spouses, their children, and interests, to make decisions that will affect the rest of the spouses’ lives.
 However, those Judge’s decisions become the divorce orders, and spouses are bound to obey them under Arizona law.
 Most often, neither spouse feels like they have won—both sides feel like they have lost.

 Sometimes, a trial does not end the case.
 If either spouse is unhappy with the outcome of the trial, he or she may appeal the decision in a higher court.
 An appeal adds more time and expense to the divorce process and is very difficult and rare to win.
 But for some who have spent so long fighting, the fight continues on, and can for years.

 In the end, children suffer most when parents litigate, proceed to trial, and continue fighting after their divorce.
 High conflict between parents result in a failure to co-parent in a healthy way, which children need for their emotional development and well-being.

 Children of divorced parents who keep conflict low, avoid becoming enemies, and are able to cooperate are happier, exhibit stronger self- esteem, and have normal child development.
-We know from a wealth of research healthy co-parenting result in healthy children.
+We know from a wealth of research that healthy co-parenting results in improved overall well-being of children.